Trainability Enhancement of Parameterized Quantum Circuits via Reduced-Domain Parameter Initialization: Numerical Simulations

-We follow the same routine as in \cite{You2021}, where QNNs are trained by using back-propagating gradients with RMSProp.
+We follow the same routine as outlined in Ref.~\cite{You2021}, where QNNs are trained using back-propagating gradients with RMSProp.
 The constant learning rate is set to be 0.01, and the smoothing constant for mean-squared estimation is 0.99.
-We perform 5000 rounds of experiments with 200 iterations for each round.
+We perform 5000 rounds of demonstrations with 200 iterations for each round.
+We consider the convergence of the global minimum within a margin of error of $10^{-4}$.

-In Fig.~\ref{fig:QNNdecay}, we compare the relative frequencies of achieving global convergence under uniform initialization $\mathcal{U}\left[ -\frac{\pi}{2}, \frac{\pi}{2}\right]$ as in \cite{You2021} and the reduced-domain strategy $\mathcal{U}\left[ -a\frac{\pi}{2}, a\frac{\pi}{2}\right]$, with $a=0.1$.
-From the semi-log plot, it is clear that under uniform initialization, the probability of success decays exponentially with the number of qubits (or parameters).
-In particular, in the $18$-qubit case, there is no round achieving the global minimum within 5000 rounds of experiments.
-In contrast, under reduced-domain initialization, global convergence can always be achieved.
+We compare the relative frequencies of achieving global convergence under five initialization strategies: zero-initialization by setting all parameters to be zero, uniform $\mathcal{U}\left[ -\frac{\pi}{2}, \frac{\pi}{2}\right]$ as in Ref.~\cite{You2021}, Floquet $\mathcal{U}\left[ -W,W\right]$ with $W=0.2$, reduced-domain $\mathcal{U}\left[ -a\frac{\pi}{2}, a\frac{\pi}{2}\right]$ with $a=0.1$, and Gaussian $\mathcal{N}\left(0,0.008225\right) $, whose variance is set to be the same as the reduced-domain strategy.
+From the semi-log plot in Fig.~\ref{fig:QNNdecay}(a), it is clear that under uniform initialization, the probability of success decays exponentially with the number of qubits (or parameters).
+In particular, in the $18$-qubit case, there is no round achieving the global minimum within $5000$ rounds of demonstrations.
+In contrast, all the other advanced strategies consistently achieve global convergence.